 - regulatory frameworks should support a fair and open trading environment.

 The economic effect of Brexit have been widely discussed and is a topic of some controversy.
-The official forecast from the Office of Budget Responsibility published in November 2016 explains that there is a great deal of uncertainty about the long term but identifies several short term effects in 2017 and 2018:
+Official forecasts from the Office of Budget Responsibility continually emphasise the uncertainty but identifies spme possible effects:

 - inward migration is less likely to increase between now and 2019 in the way that it might have done given the better performance of the UK economy compared to many EU countries